 What to Expect when visiting Kilkenny Castle: Kilkenny Castle is set within 50 acres of beautifully landscaped gardens.
 Set among beautiful parklands and rose gardens, Kilkenny Castle boasts beautifully preserved interiors, rotating art exhibitions, and a children’s playground, making it one of the most family-friendly castles in Ireland.

 History of Kilkenny Castle: Built in 1195 by the Normans, Kilkenny Castle was the stronghold of the powerful Butler family for nearly 600 years.
 Its long history showcases the Norman influence in Irish history.
 In the 20th century, after the Butler family sold the estate, the castle deteriorated and was eventually handed over to the state in 1967.
-Restoration work began in the 1990s, and today, Kilkenny Castle is a beloved Irish historical site and is one of the best castles in Ireland to offer a glimpse into Ireland’s aristocratic past.
+Restoration work began in the 1990s, and today, Kilkenny Castle is a beloved Irish historical site and one of the most famous castles in Ireland, offering a glimpse into Ireland’s aristocratic past.

-Discover the medieval charm of Kilkenny, the serene beauty of Glendalough, and the Wicklow Mountains on this guided tour from Dublin.
-Enjoy a sheepdog show, showcasing the skills of these intelligent animals.
+Discover the medieval charm of Kilkenny, the serene beauty of Glendalough, and the scenic views in the Wicklow Mountains on a guided tour from Dublin – Grab your spot now & see ticket prices before it sells out!

 4. Rock of Cashel – County Tipperary